jamesdbruner/bru/README.md

 **Permission Management:** Define module permissions upfront in a `perm.ts` file, streamlining installation and execution without runtime prompts

+**OpenAI Helpers:** Common utilities for interacting with the OpenAI API, including chat, completion, and summarization modules.
+These modules are examples and can be expanded upon or replaced with your own helpers.

 ## Install

 If you haven't already,